Greece Moments Greece Moments

 Panormos Beach

-From Agios Ioannis Kastro it is another 30 minutes drive to the Panormos Beach.
-From Chora, the total distance is about 17 kilometers and the drive over the miserable track takes about an hour.
-Even if a lonely beach lined with tamarisk trees sounds tempting, it’s not worth the effort.
-Especially since the northern orientation of the beach also washes up flotsam again and again.
+From Agios Ioannis Kastro it is another 30-minute drive to Panormos Beach.
+From Chora, the total distance is about 17 kilometres and the drive along the rough track takes around an hour.
+Even if a secluded beach lined with tamarisk trees sounds tempting, it is hardly worth the effort — especially since the beach’s northern orientation means flotsam washes up there regularly.

 Greece Packing List